rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

         s.Lock()
         defer s.Unlock()

-        // Double check that the condition isn't true and some other go routine didn't
+        // Double-check that the condition isn't true and some other go routine didn't
         // beat the caller to acquiring the write lock. if _, exists := s.values[key]; !exists {
             s.values[key] = value